cakirogluozan/salesforecasting/REPORT.md

 ![alt text](https://github.com/cakirogluozan/salesforecasting/blob/master/imgs/data_df.png?raw=true)

-Lastly, correlation matrix of features are visualized in order to get an intuition about the dataset.
+Correlation matrix of features are visualized in order to get an intuition about the dataset.

 ![alt text](https://github.com/cakirogluozan/salesforecasting/blob/master/imgs/corr_matrix.png?raw=true)

 ## Model Proposing
 For this objective, an ensemble learning method, Random Forest Regressor is proposed with 100 trees for estimation.

 Model is fitted with training data with sample weight where if holiday the sample weight is 5 else 1.
 It is noted that weighting is not neccessary for RF method.